sumitbadri2000/sumitbadri2000/README.md

-<h1 align="center">Hi 👋, I'm SUMIT BADRI</h1>
+<h1 align="center">Hi 👋, I'm Sumit Badri</h1>
-<h3 align="center">A passionate Full Stack web Developerh3>
+<h3 align="center">A passionate Full Stack Developer.</h3>
 👋 Hi there!
-I'm SUMIT BADRI, A full Stack Web Developer with a passion for developing creative websites.
+I'm Sumit Badri, A full Stack Web Developer with a passion for developing creative websites.

 🚀 I love building and creating things, and I'm always looking for ways to innovate and improve.
 You can find my latest projects and contributions on my GitHub profile.
 <br/>